 The taxpayer is free to choose the structure or the transaction that allows the most tax-efficient results.
 Nonetheless, the law provides that the tax benefits deriving from the use of forms and constructions that, even though formally permitted, are aimed at mitigating or evading taxes and lack further economic reasons, cannot be recognised.
 In such cases, taxes will be levied that correspond to the form or to the construction that would be reasonable and appropriate in consideration of the economic reality.

 The above-described general anti-abuse rule was amended effective 1 January 2019, following the implementation into Luxembourg law of the ATAD 1.
 Following this amendment, it is in principle sufficient for a tax advantage to be one of the main purposes of the arrangement to be caught under the general anti-abuse rule.
 The wording of the new rule remains, however, close to the existing wording and will require case law to further refine its interpretation.

 The civil law concept of simulation can also be used by the tax authorities to deny the tax benefits deriving from a certain transaction if it can be proved that the intention of the parties is to put in place a different, hidden transaction.
 In such a case, the tax effects of the latter will be applicable.

-In an international setting, the applicability of some tax regimes (e.g., participation exemption) is conditional upon the proof of a minimum level of effective taxation of the foreign entity involved.
+In an international setting, the applicability of some tax regimes (e.g., participation exemption) is conditional to the proof of a minimum level of effective taxation of the foreign entity involved.